atrisovic/weather-panel.github.io/content/2_using-weather-and-climate-data.md

 ## 1.3 Weather Data Products

 **The Interpolation - Reanalysis Spectrum**
-Data products differ by how they assimilate data, and how much “additional” information is added beyond (pre-processed) station data.
+Historical data products differ by how they "assimilate" data (convert from raw to gridded data), and how much “additional” information is added beyond (pre-processed) station data.
 They can be thought of as a rough spectrum ranging from ‘observational’ data products that merely statistically interpolate data into a grid to ‘reanalysis’ products that feed data products into a sort of climate model to produce a more complete set of variables.
 Some datasets are observational but include topographic and other physical information in their statistical methods, while some reanalysis datasets use pure model output for only some variables.

 Both ends of their spectrum have tradeoffs, and generalizable statements about these tradeoffs are hard to make because of differences in methodologies.
 The following are a few simplified rules of thumb: